NSMau/swift-book-es/TSPL.docc/LanguageGuide/TheBasics.md

 In addition to verifying your expectations at runtime, assertions and preconditions also become a useful form of documentation within the code.
-Unlike the error conditions discussed in <doc:TheBasics#Manejo-de-Errores> above, assertions and preconditions aren't used for recoverable or expected errors.
+Unlike the error conditions discussed in <doc:TheBasics#Manejo-de-errores> above, assertions and preconditions aren't used for recoverable or expected errors.
 Because a failed assertion or precondition